Check out our complete Ethical Hacking Course video to learn more about its concepts:

 As an ethical hacker with CEH certification, you will be able to perform vulnerability tests (both internal and external,) penetrations tests (both internal and external,) social engineering assessments, wireless security assessments, network device configuration review, technical security assessments, risk mitigation strategy analysis, and much more of similar nature.

 On understanding the difference between CEH and OSCP, you might wonder which is the best one.
 The analysis in the following section, OSCP vs CEH, will help you choose the best one, out of the two, for you!
-If you are confused whether to choose OSCP or CEH, this will help you!
+If you are confused about whether to choose OSCP or CEH, this will help you!

 Go through our Ethical Hacking tutorial to learn Ethical Hacking from scratch!